A 300MW/600MWh battery storage project in Kilmarnock, supporting the uptake of renewable power.

 We also installed a temporary construction compound at Midton of Balgay and installed silt traps near Mugglesland Burn.
 Finally we also erected temporary security fencing and CCTV cameras around the perimeter of the site.

-Aerial view of earthworks, April 2024
+Aerial view of Kilmarnock South BESS

 Earthworks activities included the clearing of vegetation and topsoil, excavation and reshaping of subsoil to create a gentle slope onto which aggregate is placed to create a level platform to support the batteries.

-The earthworks is the most traffic-intensive phase of construction due to the volume of soil that had to be removed from site and the amount of aggregate that had to be brought in to the site to create the platform.
+The earthworks was the most traffic-intensive phase of construction due to the volume of soil that had to be removed from site and the amount of aggregate that had to be brought in to the site to create the platform.

 The Civils phase comprises of the installation of foundations, permanent drainage infrastructure and cable trenches.